Stop trying to slow your swing. Aim 2/3 your usual distance instead.

 Long par 5s with a forced layup

 Same idea, just earlier in the hole.
-If your second shot needs to land in a specific window, pick the front edge of that window, not the middle.
-The full swing flies the cliff and you're long.
-The 2/3 swing lands soft.
+If your second shot needs to land in a specific window, pick the front edge of that window rather than the middle.
+The full swing flies the cliff and you're long, the 2/3 swing lands soft.

 Iron shots into the wind

 Club up one and aim short of the flag.
-The natural instinct into wind is to swing harder.
-Doesn't work.
+The natural instinct into wind is to swing harder, which never works.
 The aim-shorter version of the same shot ends up pin high more often than not.

 Pair it with knowing your numbers

-This trick works best when you've already done the launch monitor exercise from the other post and know what your "soft" carry actually is.
+This works best when you've already done the launch monitor exercise and know what your "soft" carry actually is.
 Then you're not guessing what 2/3 is, you're aiming at a real number.

-Pair the two and you've basically removed the "swing too hard on the course" problem without ever doing a swing change.
+Pair the two and you've pretty much removed the "swing too hard on the course" problem without ever touching your actual swing.